 The importance of exercise is not just limited to your physical health.
-It can even help if you are stressed, you should exercise.
-Stress not only hampers your sleep at night but also impairs your immune functions (12).
-Stress also leads to excess accumulation of harmful oxygen radicals in the body, which, in turn, leads to other diseases (13).
+It can even help if you are stressed.
+Stress not only hampers your sleep at night but also impairs your immune functions (13).
+Stress also leads to excess accumulation of harmful oxygen radicals in the body, which, in turn, leads to other diseases (14).
 Physical activity is highly beneficial in reducing stress.
 Whenever you feel stressed out, take a walk or run, and you will soon see a change in your mood.

 6. Effective Treatment For Depression And Anxiety

 Depression and anxiety are serious mental health issues, and you should not ignore them.
 Apart from taking medical advice, you must start exercising.
 Exercise helps release serotonin, the “feel good” hormone that helps uplift your mood and works as the best anxiety reduction and depression management pill.
-Norwegian scientists conducted an experiment with 977 patients and found that physical exercise improved the mood of depressed patients (14).
+Norwegian scientists conducted an experiment with 977 patients and found that physical exercise improved the mood of depressed patients (15).

 7. Lowers High Blood Pressure

 High blood pressure can lead to heart attack, stroke, and even death.
 And it is mainly caused due to bad eating habits, a sedentary lifestylei XInactive lifestyle with little to no physical activity and prolonged hours of remaining in a stationary position. , and/or inherited genes.
 If you suffer from hypertension or high blood pressure, you must take care of your diet and start exercising.
-Scientists studied about 800 people with high blood pressure for six months and found that exercising for 30 to 60 minutes, 3 to 7 days a week helped lower systolic blood pressure (15).
+Scientists studied about 800 people with high blood pressure for six months and found that exercising for 30 to 60 minutes, 3 to 7 days a week helped lower systolic blood pressure (16).

 8. Reduces Risk Of Cancer

 Cancer is one of the leading causes of death.
 It is caused due to faulty genes synthesizing faulty proteins, leading to uncontrollable cell division.
 It becomes dangerous when the cells metastasizei XIt refers to a particular disease spreading from one part of the body to another via blood or lymph vessels. and affect other body parts.
-Regular exercising not only helps reduce the risk of cancer but also has a positive effect on people undergoing cancer treatment (16).
+Regular exercising not only helps reduce the risk of cancer but also has a positive effect on people undergoing cancer treatment (17).

 9. Improves Digestion